 An agent can convert a disk-level backup to a virtual machine of the corresponding type: VMware ESX(i) or Microsoft Hyper-V. Conversion of an incremental backup updates the machine instead of creating it from scratch.

-Flexible configuration of the agents to handle one or multiple ESX(i) servers (p.
-15)
+Flexible configuration of the agents (p.
+14)